 It is the responsibility of the secretary-treasurer to oversee the investment portfolio, to receive funds of the school district, to pay out the funds for expense approved by the board, to maintain accurate accounting records for each fund, to report monthly regarding the investment portfolio and the status of each fund and to file required reports with the appropriate state agencies and other entities.
 It will also be the responsibility of the board secretary-treasurer to coordinate the financial records, the financial reports, the cash flow needs and the investment portfolio of the school district.

 In the event the board secretary-treasurer is unable to fulfill the responsibilities set out by the board and the law, the Superintendent or designee of the board will assume those duties until the board secretary-treasurer is able to resume the responsibility or a new board secretary-treasurer is appointed.
-The board secretary-treasurer will give bond in an amount set by the board.
-The cost of the bond will be paid by the school district.
+The board secretary-treasurer bond will give or be covered by an insurance policy in an amount set by the board.
+The cost of the bond or insurance policy will be paid by the school district.

 Legal Reference: